This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 Note: Next didn’t pay any dividends in late 2020 and 2021 because of the pandemic.
 However, in 2022 it paid large special dividends that were effectively deferred dividends from 2020 and 2021, so the chart shows those dividends as having been paid in 2020 and 2021.

-Using the dividend growth metrics I described in the previous post, Next’s Growth Rate is 9% and its Growth Quality is 69%, which are above my hurdle rates of 5% and 66% respectively.
+Using the dividend growth metrics described in the previous post, Next’s Growth Rate is 9% and its Growth Quality is 69%, and I would classify those as good and okay, respectively.

 To calculate net return on capital, we need figures for profit, equity, borrowings and lease liabilities, and these can be found on the income statement and balance sheet.